-Brachial Plexus Birth Palsy (BPBP) is a condition in which the brachial plexus gets damaged during child-birth due to stretching of the child’s neck during passage through the birth canal.
+Brachial Plexus Birth Palsy (BPBP) is a condition in which the brachial plexus gets damaged during childbirth due to stretching of the child’s neck during passage through the birth canal.
 It results in paralysis of muscles of the shoulder/ elbow/ wrist/ hand and loss of sensations in the upper limb.

 - Type 1: C5 and C6 nerve roots damaged.
-Results in weakness of shoulder and elbow flexion.
+Results in the weakness of shoulder and elbow flexion.
 Wrist and finger movements are intact.

 - Type 3: All nerve roots from C5 to T1 resulting in flail upper limb.

-- Neuropraxia: Stretching of the nerve without actual tear.
+- Neuropraxia: Stretching of the nerve without an actual tear.
 Results in temporary paralysis which spontaneously recovers in few days.